gaak99/oxly/README.md

 emacs ediff org-mode orgzly dropbox cloud sync

 #Backstory
-Very nicely, *every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.
+*Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.
 And Dropbox will save them for 1 month (free) or 1 year (paid).
 And as a long time casual Dropbox user this was news to me recently.